tkarakai-gto/notes/docker_notes.md

 *Client* - The command line client talking to the server using an API

-*Server* - Docker Engine a.k.a. the Docker Server answering to the API requests and running docker functions
+*Server* - Docker Engine a.k.a. the Docker Server answering to the API requests and running Docker functions

 * `docker info` - More detailed info, including stats, drivers, etc.